Staff

 Phone Ext.
 126

-Adam began his career with our Club in April 2008.
-He has worn many hats, including front desk work, and youth development, and played a key role in after-school site coordination.
-For over four years, Adam has assisted with our Drivers Education Program by guiding members through classes and helping them get their temps and licenses.
+Adam Cummings began his career with our Club in April 2008.
+He has worn many hats, including front desk work and youth development, and played a key role in after-school site coordination.
+For over five years, Adam has assisted with our Driver's Education Program by guiding members through classes and helping them get their permits and licenses.
 In Adam's current role as Facilities Coordinator, he and our Director of Facilities manage all facility functions, including daily cleaning and maintenance of all our Club buildings and grounds, along with the regular maintenance of Camp Radford.
-In addition, managing our IT needs and Club vehicles.
+In addition, he manages our IT needs and Club vehicles.

 What do you love most about your job?